snoopspy/gtimediff/readme.md

 ======================================

 # About
-* GMem is a simple and robust template based time difference measurement library for C++.
+* GTimeDiff is a simple and robust template based time difference measurement library for C++.

 # Install
-* GMem consists of only header files, and it requires no library build for using.
+* GTimeDiff consists of only header files, and it requires no library build for using.
     * For Qt user(based on **QElapsedTimer**)
       * Include **gtimediff.pri**.
     * For None Qt user(based on **chrono**)
       * Just include and use header files in src folder.

 # Examples
 * See the following code.
 Suppose that it contains a critical routine that consumes too much time.
 You don't know which function is time comsuming.
 Anyway, you would like to figure out how long it takes time in each routine.
-In this case, GMem is a good solution for the problem.
+In this case, GTimeDiff is a good solution for the problem.

 ```cpp
   doSometing1();